1Sankalp/driplit/README.md

 # driplit

-Pivot of SkyHi (dev paused) ideas was to make a social app where people could match based on their meme taste.
+Pivot of SkyHi (dev paused), the idea was to make a social app where people could match based on their meme taste.
 Like Bumble but for memes.